 8/10

 Is the Maverick a good value?
 At its entry price, there's no denying the Maverick's appeal.
 That's especially true if you get the hybrid powertrain to help save on gas.
 The lower Maverick trim levels lack some advanced driver aids that come standard on other vehicles at this price, but this is still one of the better values out there.
+The higher trim levels add some personality and features but get rather pricey.

-A three-year/36,000-mile basic warranty and a five-year/60,000-mile powertrain warranty are pretty typical among trucks, and that's what the Maverick gets.
+A three-year/36,000-mile basic warranty and a five-year/60,000-mile powertrain warranty are pretty typical among trucks, and that's what the Maverick offers.
 But the Santa Cruz blows it out of the water with a five-year/60,000-mile basic warranty and 10-year/100,000-mile powertrain warranty.

 Wildcard